Entering a conversation

 Prof. Dr. Henning Vöpel

-Henning Vöpel (*1972) is the director of the Hamburg Institute of International Economics (HWWI) and a professor of economics at HSBA Hamburg School of Business Administration.
+Henning Vöpel (*1972) is a professor of economics at the BSP Business and Law School in Berlin and the director of the Centre for European Policy (CEP).
+Before, he directed the Hamburg Institute of International Economics (HWWI) and taught at the HSBA Hamburg School of Business Administration.
 In his teaching and research, he focuses on business cycle analysis, monetary policy, financial markets and the digital economy.
 He holds a PhD in economics from the University of Hamburg.
-In his dissertation, he dealt with the stabilizing effects of monetary policy.
-He also moderates a TV show, is co-host of a podcast and co-founder of the Hammerbrooklyn Digital Campus.

 Prof. Dr. Stefan Voigt